In Exercises 2–4, the random variable x is normally distributed w... | Channels for Pearson+

 Using the Normal Distribution to Approximate Binomial Probabilities

 A Z-score represents the number of standard deviations a data point is from the mean of a distribution.
-It is calculated using the formula Z = (X - mu) / sigma, where X is the value of interest, mu is the mean, and sigma is the standard deviation.
-Z-scores are essential for finding probabilities in a normal distribution, as they allow us to use standard normal distribution tables or software to determine the likelihood of a given range of values.
+It is calculated using the formula Z = (X - mu) / sigma, where X is the value of interest.
+Z-scores are essential for finding probabilities associated with specific values in a normal distribution, as they allow for the use of standard normal distribution tables.

 Recommended video: